 5 Key Insights: The Special Challenge of Digital Marketing for Small Law Firms

 There are times when lawyers are part of one big industry, and there are times when lawyers stratify themselves into many, many subgroups.
-Whether it is distinguishing by law school, specialty of practice, or types of clients, there are many ways to slice up the different legal practitioners out there.
+Whether it is distinguishing by law school, a specialty of practice, or types of clients, there are many ways to slice up the different legal practitioners out there.
 And when it comes to expending marketing resources, some strategies work across the board for all attorneys, some strategies work only for small firms.

 Today’s article will focus on digital marketing insights specific to small law firms and startups.
 In many ways, small law firms face very different marketing obstacles than larger firms.
 Of course, the biggest obstacle is budget.
 Smaller firms will necessarily have smaller marketing budgets.
 Yet, there are a number of other considerations that small firms need to account for that larger marketers may not need to worry about.